schoero/eslint-plugin-readable-tailwind/README.md

   </a>

   This project is financed by the community.
-  If you or your company benefit from this project, please consider becoming a sponsor.
+  If you or your company benefit from this project, please consider becoming a sponsor or making a one-time donation.
-  Your contribution will help me maintain and develop the project.
+  Your contribution will help me to maintain and develop the project.

 </div>